qaware/protocurl/README.md

 * Licensing, since jaegertracing/protobuf is included.
 * Bundle a curl and protoc together inside the release ZIP.
   * Mention authors and licenses for curl and protoc when bundling
-* Add argument "--curl" which uses the curl executable in PATH and "--curl=/path/to/curl" to explicitly specify which curl to use
 * Add argument "--protoc" which uses the protoc executable in PATH and "--protoc=/path/to/protoc" to explicitly specify which protoc to use